We were created for “touching”.

 Because all that energy, all that love that radiates out from you to another from your embrace, your touch, actually gets projected back onto you, creating an amazing, circuitous, transcendence of the senses!

-This, of course, is only my personal theory — feel free to test it out for yourself.
+This, of course, is my own personal theory — feel free to test it out for yourself.